subtlemedicalinc/SubtleBoost/README.md

 ```

 ## Structure
-The `subtle` submodule contains all shared code for I/O, models and generators, data processing, plotting, and command-line arguments.
+The `train.subtle` submodule contains all shared code for I/O, models and generators, data processing, plotting, and command-line arguments.
 The three main programs that use this submodule are `preprocess.py`, `train.py`, and `inference.py`.
 Each gets its parameters from the respective experiment configs and `subtle/subtle_args.py`, though not all are used.

 ## Usage